entlang/swipejobs/README.md

-run commands in this order
+Run commands in this order:
+ - nmp install
  - gulp
  - npm start